 The normal dosage is 3-9 g dried mushroom in capsules, or 2-4 ml tincture in water, 2-3 times a day.

 The ancient Ayurvedic remedy, ashwagandha – translates as “smell of horse” – is another specific adaptogen, traditionally used to treat anxiety and aging, and to boost energy.

 Studies have suggested ashwagandha could reduce the symptoms of anxiety.

 This may be because it works with your adrenal gland to balance anxiety hormones, help you to relax, and promote sleep.

-A 2012 study of 64 people compared supplementing with 300 mg of ashwagandha or placebo for 60 days.
+A 2012 study of 64 people in the U.S. compared supplementing with 300 mg of ashwagandha or placebo for 60 days.
 The results showed that the study group had significantly improved anxiety scores and reduced cortisol levels over the control group.

 If you are prone to insomnia, ashwagandha can help you sleep if taken at bedtime.